Supported platforms: CODESYS 3.5, CODESYS 3.5 SAFETY

 It also describes how to control an output group and reference voltage output by an application.

-Hardware diagnostics have an output S_o_DiagStatusOk which indicates that all monitored diagnostics are OK.
+Hardware diagnostics have an output S_o_DiagStatusOk which indicates that all monitored safety diagnostics are OK.
+See control unit specific diagnostic program's manual for more information on diagnostic conditions.

 The hardware specific diagnostic program is executed in MultiTool Creator code template.